-6-5.4.2 Force Based Approaches
+6.5.4.2 Force Based Approaches

 A force based approach to assess lateral spreading induced loads on deep foundations is specified in the Japanese codes.
-The method is based on back-calculations from pile foundation failures caused by lateral spreading (see Yokoyama, et al., 1997 for background on this method) The pressures on pile foundations are simply specified as follows:
+The method is based on back-calculations from pile foundation failures caused by lateral spreading.
+The pressures on pile foundations are simply specified as follows: